Courses

 More information about Avast Online Security:

-While we mentioned Avast as the best value-oriented antivirus in our best antivirus software roundup, there’s also a free extension called Avast Online Security.
+While we mentioned Avast as the best value-oriented antivirus in our best antivirus software roundup, there’s also a free antivirus extension for Chrome called Avast Online Security.

 It scans your search results and the websites you visit for malware, and warns you if it deems something unsafe.
 If you click on a website that Avast thinks is unsafe, it will block your request (though you can override this and still visit the website).